haroon-sheikh/maven-properties-example/README.md

 Thank you for visting our repo. :clap:

-This is an example project for working with system properties.
+An example project for working with system properties.

 ## Prerequisite